Regulation of Care

 individual directly employed by, or personally in receipt of any reward from,

-the care receiver for the care provided.
+the service user for the care provided.[46]

 (3) However, that